buying guide

 Airtight storage keeps kibble fresh.
 Open hoppers turn premium food stale within days.
 Your $80/bag ZIWI Peak becomes cardboard.
 I’ve covered cat food recommendations in detail in my best cat food in NZ.

 If you have multiple cats, standard feeders become a dinner-theft operation.
-You need microchip activation or physical barriers.
+You need microchip activation, separate rooms, or physical barriers.
 This is especially critical if you’re managing cats with different dietary needs — from weight management to urinary health requirements.
+Multi-cat homes also hammer litter trays harder, so pair the feeding setup with a cat litter NZ comparison that covers odour control, clumping and tracking.

 SureFeed Microchip Pet Feeder